Proven-Paradox/shaper-system/Handbook.md

 //TODO Consider if this is powerful enough

 #### Masochism
 Any time you spend HP to use an Attack or Spell, you gain Shield equal to the spent health that lasts until your next turn.
-If you successfully hit with an ability that costs HP, you deal that HP cost as extra damage (after the Multiplier is applied).
+If you successfully hit with an Ability that costs HP, you deal that HP cost as extra damage (after the Multiplier is applied).

 #### Offensive Lock
 When attacking a foe that you have Locked On to, you gain a bonus to your Physical/Mental Defense equal to your Hero Tier.
 This increases the Upkeep of Lock On by 1.